Immune Health

 Honey

-A traditional cough remedy; modern trials show honey beats placebo for nighttime cough.
+A traditional cough remedy; modern trials show honey beats placebo (compared against a look-alike treatment with no active ingredient) for nighttime cough.

 Bone broths & lentil soup